ccedacero/Smoodie-APP/README.md

   e.
 Users are able to delete their smoothies
 4. We use separate models for our runner and CLI interface.

-A video walkthrough of the app can be seen below: https://www.youtube.com/watch?v=_R2iBBBZD7A
+A video walkthrough of the app can be seen here:
+https://www.youtube.com/watch?v=_R2iBBBZD7A

 ## Installation